RC Airplanes Simplified

-There are many schools of thought regarding where to balance an airplane.
-I do not wish to get into any arguments with aerodynamicists,( who know far more than I do) but I would like to pass on the information that I have used.
+There are many schools of thought regarding where to balance a scale model RC airplane.
+I do not wish to get into any arguments with aerodynamicists,( who know far more than I do) but I would like to pass on the information that I have used to successfully find that elusive and so important point!

 The above photo does prove that the methods listed here do work and are fairly simple to use.

-One theory is that all aircraft should balance at a point defined as 25% of the Mean Aerodynamic Chord, with no consideration given to tail area or moment arm.
+One theory is that all flying airplane models should balance at a point defined as 25% of the Mean Aerodynamic Chord, with no consideration given to tail area or moment arm.
 For the scale model RC airplane, I prefer to take these facts into consideration.

 When designing a scale model we do not have the ability to change dimensions or ratios-we are restricted by our wish to build an accurate reproduction of the full size.